dev-paulL/countries-api-vite-react/README.md

 - ⚙️ Installed **gh-pages** and set up the config files so that the app can be built and deployed to Github Pages.
 - 🪳 Debugged and tested on multiple devices to make sure the features are available.

+#### Updates

+- ➕ Added `CountriesContext` to share all the data between pages and components.
+- 🧹 Cleaned up my code by extracting more components and functions to sorted separate files.
+- 👉 Coming soon: Better UI and animations
 ### What I learned

-- React Basics : Component creation, state management with `useState` and `useEffect`.
+- React: Component creation, state management with `useState`, `useEffect`, `useMemo`
-- Context API : Creating and using context providers to manage global state.
+- Context: Creating and using context providers to manage global state.
 - Routing: Setting up and managing routes with `react-router-dom`.
 - Data Fetching: Using `axios` to fetch data from an API or local JSON file.
 - Styling: Applying styles for different screen sizes and implementing themes with **TailwindCSS**.